WallstonePub/unspira-analyzer/README.md

 ## Overview
-This repository contains public documentation, analytical frameworks, and white papers describing the Unspira Analyzer and its public-facing kernels.
-It is not a software package.
+This repository contains public documentation, analytical frameworks, and white papers describing the Unspira system and its public-facing components.
+It is not a software package and does not include the full Unspira Analyzer implementation.

-## Start Here
+## Public Materials
-- **Unspira Headlines Analyzer 5.2** — A lightweight, public-facing kernel for structured analysis of headlines and viral claims.
+- **Unspira Headlines Analyzer 5.2** — A lightweight, public-facing analysis kernel for structured evaluation of headlines and viral claims.
-- **Unspira Analyzer 5.2** — The full modular system for media, historical, and social integrity analysis.
+- **White Papers** — Architectural and methodological descriptions of the broader Unspira Analyzer system.

 ## Scope
 Unspira provides structured analysis and context.
 It does not generate opinions, advocacy, or ideological conclusions.

+## Availability
+The full Unspira Analyzer system is not publicly released.
+This repository publishes methodology and analysis standards only.

 ## License
 Unless otherwise noted, all documentation, frameworks, and white papers in this repository